KxSystems/solace/README.md

 ```
 .solace.sendPersistentRequest[destType;dest;data;timeout;replyType;replydest]
 ```
-This function can be used for sending guaranteed messages that requie a synchronous reply.
+This function can be used for sending guaranteed messages that require a synchronous reply.
 It returns a byte list of message received, containing the payload.
 Otherwise, an int will be returned to indicate the return code.
 If the value is 7, the reply wasn't received.

 The parameters are:
 - `destType`: Int type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
 - `dest`: Destination name of the queue/topic.
 Symbol type.
 - `data`: byte array/string/symbol data array, which forms the basis of the payload for the message
-- `timeout`: Integer timeout param that indicate the millisecons to block/wait (must be greater than zero).
+- `timeout`: Integer timeout param that indicate the milliseconsd to block/wait (must be greater than zero).
 - `replyType`: Integer type. -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
 The topic/queue that you wish a reply to this message to go to
 - `replyDest`: Symbol type.
 The topic/queue that you wish a reply to this message to go to (empty for default session topic)